alexellis/kubecon-blog/README.md

 faas-cli template pull https://github.com/utsavanand2/openfaas-hugo-template

 # Create new function (not required in github actions)
-faas-cli new kubecon-multi-arch-blog --lang hugo --prefix alexellis2
+faas-cli new blog --lang hugo --prefix alexellis2

-# cd into kubecon-multi-arch-blog (not required in github actions)
+# cd into blog (not required in github actions)
-cd kubecon-multi-arch-blog
+cd blog

 # Create a new site (not required in github actions)
 hugo new site .